Gbemiga97/CyberArk-PSM-HTML5-Gateway-12.6-Lab/Lab.md

 ## About

 A hands-on beginner project for installing and configuring the CyberArk PSM HTML5 Gateway on Red Hat Enterprise Linux 7.x with Docker.
 Perfect for those new to Linux seeking practical PAM experience.

-**Notes**:
-- Adapt paths, hostnames, IPs, and version tags to your environment.
-- For production, follow official security and certificate best practices.
-- Use snapshots in your VM for easy resets during learning.

-Feel free to extend this lab with load balancing, upgrades, or additional testing!

-**Next Steps Ideas**: Integrate with a full CyberArk lab (PVWA + PSM), add load balancing simulation, or upgrade the gateway.
-Expand with Ansible for automation.

-You can clone/fork this structure into a GitHub repo (add your screenshots to an `img/` folder).
-Replace placeholders with your actual screenshots and adjust version-specific details once you download the exact 12.6 package.
-Let me know if you need scripts, more detailed commands, or help generating image placeholders!